 LineNow is the best fit when the purchase order is not the whole problem.
 The problem is the loop around the PO.

-That matters because most small-business ordering problems happen after the PO is sent.
+That matters because most ordering problems happen after the PO is sent.
 The supplier changes a price.
 An item is short.
 The ETA moves.
 A substitute is offered.
 The invoice no longer matches the original PO.
 A static purchase order tool does not see those events.
 LineNow does.

 Best fit: